python/cpython/Doc/library/ast.rst

    that string is used to indent each level.

-   If *show_empty* is ``False``, then empty lists, fields that are ``None``, and empty strings will be ommitted from the output for better readability.
+   If *show_empty* is ``False``, then empty lists, fields that are ``None``, and empty strings will be omitted from the output for better readability.

    .. versionchanged:: 3.9
       Added the *indent* option.